What’s it about?

 - The preparation of some herbal remedies.

-From the meeting point we’ll take you for a gentle walk around our woodland and surrounding hedgerows and show you the many trees and plants that have herbal uses.
+From the meeting point we’ll take you for a gentle walk around our woodland, surrounding hedgerows and meadows and show you the many trees and plants that have herbal uses.
 We’ll concentrate on positive identification and uses as well discussing classification, composition and indications.

-We’ll collect some of these plants and, after a wild foods lunch, discuss how to store them and how to make various types of remedy such as:
+We’ll collect some of these plants and discuss how to store them and how to make various types of remedy such as:

 - Infused oils,